 A collaboration of The Cabin and Boise Rock School

 Meets daily July 24-28.
-This camp is for 6th – 8th/9th graders.
+This camp is for 6th and up.
+This camp is designed to meet a range of ages and abilities, so young or old, novice or seasoned songwriter/musician, this camp will cater to all!
 Camp meets Monday through Friday from 9 am – 12 pm each day at Boise Rock School.
 During the last half-hour of camp on Friday, family and friends are invited to a public performance of student music.

 Let your creativity rock!